PaulNovack/boxesReact/README.md

 - Boxes front end in React for CPlus or Go Backends.
 A simple mobile app to inventory items in boxes with pictures and description.

-- Work in progress only contains Box List: add , update, delete.
-Box image not enabled to take picture and upload image
+- Work in progress....

 - Works with BoxesCplus with some configuration that must be done manually.

+- BoxesGo needs updated for Front End to work properly.

 - Ability to take picture with phone and replace box image not implemented